ananta medicare

 Pregnancy and lactation.

-Due to the absence of clinical data on the use of clopidogrel during pregnancy, administration of the drug to pregnant women is not recommended (precautionary measure).
+Due to the lack of clinical data on the use of clopidogrel during pregnancy, the drug should not be prescribed to pregnant women as a precautionary measure.

-Animal studies have not shown direct or indirect harmful effects of clopidogrel on pregnancy, embryo/foetal development, delivery, or postnatal development.
+Animal studies have not shown any direct or indirect harmful effects of clopidogrel on pregnancy, embryonic/foetal development, parturition, or postnatal development (see section “Preclinical data”).

-It is not known whether clopidogrel is excreted in human breast milk.
-Animal studies have shown that clopidogrel is excreted in breast milk; therefore, breastfeeding should be discontinued during treatment.
+It is unknown whether clopidogrel is excreted in human breast milk.
+Animal studies have shown that clopidogrel is excreted in breast milk; therefore, breastfeeding should be discontinued during treatment with clopidogrel.

-Fertility.
-Animal studies did not reveal any harmful effects of clopidogrel on fertility.
+Studies in laboratory animals have not shown any adverse effects of clopidogrel on fertility.

 Effects on ability to drive and use machines.

-Clopidogrel has no or negligible influence on the ability to drive or use machines.
+Clopidogrel has no or negligible effect on the ability to drive and use machines.

 Method of administration and dosage.